Wellington's austere grey-and-cream Parliament House was completed in 1922. Next door is the 1899 neo-Gothic Parliamentary Library, as...

-Office workers swarm around the distinctive and well-known modernist Beehive, which is exactly what it looks like, and forms part of NZ's parliamentary complex.
-It was designed by British architect Sir Basil Spence and built between 1969 and 1980.
-Controversy surrounded its construction and, love it or loathe it, it's the architectural symbol of the country.
+Office workers swarm around the distinctive modernist Beehive (1980), which is exactly what it looks like, and which forms part of NZ's parliamentary complex.
+It was designed by British architect Sir Basil Spence.
+Controversy dogged its construction and, love it or loathe it, it's the architectural symbol of the country.
 Tours (including the adjacent Parliament House ) depart from the foyer on the hour from 10am to 4pm – arrive 15 minutes early.